-- Live eco friendly.
+- Live Eco-friendly.
 Shipping container homes are energy efficient.
-Insulating your container it will help you and the environment around you.
+Insulating your container will help you and the environment around you.
 Smart choice!

 - No more DIY work.
 You don’t need to do electrical work as you would do if you were building a house.